 Your physiotherapist will assess your neck and thoracic spine and provide you with the necessary treatment as required.

 Phase 5: Restore Rotator Cuff Strength and Function

-Your rotator cuff also provides the subtle glides and slides off your shoulder’s ball joint on the glenoid socket to allow full shoulder movement.
+Your rotator cuff also provides subtle glides and slides off your shoulder’s ball joint on the glenoid socket to allow full-range shoulder movement.